Panyam: Demographics

-The village is home to about 14562 people, among them 7291 (50%) are male and 7271 (50%) are female.
+The town is home to about 14562 people, among them 7291 (50%) are male and 7271 (50%) are female.
 79% of the whole population are from general caste, 8% are from schedule caste and 13% are schedule tribes.
 Child (aged under 6 years) population of Panyam village is 12%, among them 51% are boys and 49% are girls.
 There are 3452 households in the village and an average 4 persons live in every family.

 History

 Zaminadri estate

 Panyam is one of the Zaminadri estates in Madras Presidency of British India.

 Horticulture

 Panyam is famous for its horticulture produce.
 It is one of the hubs for horticultural studies in Madras Presidency during the rule of British India.
 According to the Madras Presidency Department of Agriculture, P.V.Madhava Rao & Son's Nursery is the only nursery present in the Panyam during the British Raj times.
 British officials were particularly impressed with the horticultural practices obtained in Messrs.
 P. V. Madhavarao and Sons gardens in Panyam and appreciated the proprietor and said that they learnt much from the proprietor of the garden.
 The proprietor of the garden Raja P. V. Madhava Rao used to teach the courses on horticulture techniques and at the end of the course, theoretical and practical examinations were conducted.
 P. V. Madhava Rao's first son P. V. Krishna Rao was the first and his third son P. V. Ranganatha Rao was the second President of Panyam Panchayati raj who played a crucial role in the development of the village.

-Panyam is an important center for fruits such as mangos, Oranges, jampandu, Wood- Apple and Sapota in Madras Presidency during the British rule and even now it is an important hub for these fruits.
+Panyam is an important center for fruits such as mangos, Oranges, Guava, Wood- Apple and Sapota in Madras Presidency during the British rule and even now it is an important hub for these fruits.